lgchang27/TSA-Seq-2020v2/SPAD/README.md

 # SPAD
-This set of codes is used to call Speckle Associated Domains (SPADs), compare SPADs in different cell lines, and correlate SPADs with gene expression
+This set of codes is used to call Speckle Associated Domains (SPADs), compare SPADs in different cell lines, and correlate SPADs with gene expression.

 ## Percentile normalization
 SPADs are defined as genomic regions with top 5 percentile SON TSA-Seq scores.
 So we first convert TSA-Seq scores into percentiles.